stereobooster/write-you-a-programming-language/README.md

 # Write you a programming language

 List of small programming languages that you can implement in a relatively small amount of time for educational purposes.
+Read [my blogpost about this list](https://stereobooster.com/posts/write-you-a-programming-language/).

 | Host                                                                                              | Language      | Type                  | Target      | Features                                                                                     |
 | ------------------------------------------------------------------------------------------------- | ------------- | --------------------- | ----------- | -------------------------------------------------------------------------------------------- |